isrsummerschool/lecture_supplements_2021/README.md

 ## Using Locally

 If you want to use this locally, here are the basics steps:
-1) clone this repository
+1. clone this repository
-2) set up a python environment
+2. set up a python environment
-3) run a Jupyter Lab server
+3. run a Jupyter Lab server

-Below, we have some basic instructions for each operating system to guide you:
+Below, we have some basic guiding instructions for installing and using this repository on the Windows 10, macOS, and Linux operating systems.

 ### Windows
 #### Recommended Python and Git Installation